-My Morning Routine gets most of the must-do home keeping tasks taken care of early in the day so I can focus on other people and projects in my life.
+My daily Morning Routine gets most of the must-do home keeping tasks taken care of early in the day so I can focus on other people and projects in my life.
 Honestly, if my Morning Routine is the only thing I get done around the house, our home can stay relatively clean and somewhat organized.

 It frees me up to concentrate on my work, give attention to my kids, and enjoy my husband because I know that life’s necessities are pretty much taken care of.